Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Introduction

 The mutation analysis literature has proposed several optimizations to address problems related to scalability and mutation score pertinence.
 For example, scalability problems are addressed by approaches that sample mutants~\cite{zhang2013operator}~\cite{gopinath2015hard} or solutions that prioritize and select the test cases to be executed for each mutant~\cite{zhang2013faster}.
 Equivalent and redundant mutants can be detected by comparing the code coverage of the original program and its mutants~\cite{grun2009impact,schuler2010covering,schuler2013covering,schuler2009efficient}.
 However, these approaches have not been evaluated on industrial, embedded systems and there are no feasibility studies concerning the integration of such optimizations and their resulting, combined benefits.
 For example, we lack mutants sampling solutions that accurately estimate the mutation score in the presence of reduced test suites; indeed, mutant sampling, which comes with a certain degree of inaccuracy, may lead to inaccurate results when applied to reduced test suites that do not have the same effectiveness of the original test suite.

 Finally, there is no work on identifying and assessing approaches that are feasible and effective for embedded software in general and space software in particular.
-Space software is different than other types of software systems (e.g., Java graphical libraries or Unix utility programs).
-More precisely, space software -- like many other types of embedded software within cyber-physical systems\CHANGED{~\cite{KapinskiCPS2016,ZhouCPS2018}} -- is thoroughly tested with test suites that may take hours to execute, thus exacerbating scalability problems; it requires dedicated hardware or simulators to be executed, which may prevent the applicability of optimizations that make use of multi-threading or other OS functions~\cite{untch1993mutation}; it includes many functions to deal with signals and data transformation, which may diminish the effectiveness of coverage-based approaches for the identification of equivalent and redundant mutants~\cite{grun2009impact,schuler2010covering,schuler2013covering}.
+Such software is very different than other types of software systems (e.g., Java graphical libraries or Unix utility programs) in several ways.
+More precisely, space software -- like many other types of embedded software within cyber-physical systems (CPS) \cite{KapinskiCPS2016,ZhouCPS2018} -- \JMR{3.5}{presents a combination of characteristics that altogether substantially limit the applicability of existing mutation testing optimizations.} First, this type of software normally contains many functions to deal with signals and data transformation, which may diminish the effectiveness of approaches---both compiler-based and coverage-based---to identify equivalent and redundant mutants.
+Indeed, the proportion of equivalent and redundant mutants detected by compiler optimization approaches may vary for different software systems~\cite{papadakis2015trivial,delgado2018evaluation}.
+In addition, coverage-based approaches~\cite{grun2009impact,schuler2010covering,schuler2013covering} may not be effective with systems performing a large number of mathematical operations.
+Second, embedded software for CPS is thoroughly tested with test suites (e.g., to satisfy functional safety standards) that may take hours to execute\JMR{3.5}{\footnote{Although this might be also true for other types of software, in the context of CPS it is due to a large input space including inputs in the continuous domain (e.g., signals) combined with long test execution times (e.g., to observe a specific signal shape or to verify diverse combinations of inputs).}}, thus exacerbating scalability problems.
+Finally, it requires dedicated hardware, software emulators\footnote{Software emulators are used to test software compiled for specific hardware architectures.}, or simulators\JMR{3.1}{\footnote{In this paper, we use the term simulator to indicate software that model complex environments, including physical phenomena and hardware.}}, which affect the applicability of optimizations that make use of multi-threading or other OS functions~\cite{untch1993mutation}. \JMR{1.2}{The reliance on dedicated hardware, emulators, and simulators also prevents the use of static program analysis to detect equivalent mutants~\cite{holling2016nequivack,riener2011test,Chekam2021}}. \JMR{1.2 3.1}{Such characteristics are common to embedded software in other types of CPS domains including avionics, automotive, and industry 4.0 (e.g., robotics systems).}